Trump says value of US dollar is ‘great’, currency hits 4-year low

 Losses in the dollar index accelerated after Trump’s comments

-- The dollar has come under pressure in recent sessions as traders braced for a possible coordinated currency intervention by US and Japanese authorities to prop up the yen.
+- The dollar has come under pressure in recent sessions.
 PHOTO: REUTERS

 US PRESIDENT Donald Trump said on Tuesday the value of the dollar was “great”, when asked whether he thought it had declined too much, adding to pressure on the greenback which hit a four-year low.